Anyone who is interested in crosswords will know of Ximenes

 – nouns do not modify other words in the way adverbs, adjectives or some verbs do.
 Better here to have “Roman

 revolting” or “Roman revolutionary” or something similar.
-And the last error, perhaps worst of all, is the attempt
+Perhaps worst of all is the attempt

 to clue a person’s name whilst omitting the capital letter all proper nouns should have.
 This is an easily solved problem –

-Wisdom found by leader of nationalists meeting Roman revolutionary (6)
+Wisdom perhaps found by leader of nationalists meeting Roman revolutionary (6)